Many visitors to Barcelona (or Catalunya) weigh up the investment of learning Catalan versus Spanish, itself a difficult language to master.

 Overview (and a brief modern history of Catalan)

 Catalan is a distinct language spoken by about 10 million people, mostly in Spain.
 Around six million of these are in Catalunya, around 4 million in the Valencian county, and a few hundred thousand in other parts of the country.

 Catalan also the official language of Andorra, a country in the mountains between Spain and France.

 Catalan’s accent and a couple of pronunciation rules vary by major region (broadly east vs. west), but the language is the same.
 In Catalan, the language is called català.
 In Valencia, where the language is the same despite pronunciation differences (though sometimes it’s called a dialect), the language is called valencià.

 Catalan is a distinct language in Spain, far more than a dialect or accent.
 Surprisingly, some non-Catalunyans Spanish people told me Catalan is a dialect and not a language — but I interpreted this as a political statement (it’s definitely not true), or perhaps just a different understanding of the word “dialect”.

 Catalan has its own grammar, dictionary, and is mostly mutually unintelligible to the uninformed Spanish speaker — especially those who learned Spanish as a second language (like us).

 Catalan is a Latin language, similar to Spanish, French, and Italian.
 In terms of pronunciation, it’s most similar to Spanish.

-Note that in this article, I’ll refer to Castellano as “Spanish”.
+Note that in this article, I’ll refer to the Castilian language as “Spanish”.
 It is commonly known as Spanish in English, even in Latin America.
 But of course, there are other Spanish languages, including Catalan.